Rushi2398/E-commerce/README.md

 }
 ```

-7. /orders/ - GET METHOD
+7. /orders/ - GET METHOD <br />
-Get all the orders present in the system
+Get all the orders present in the system <br />
 no parameters

-8. /orders/ - POST METHOD
+8. /orders/ - POST METHOD <br />
 Create a new order which modifies the number of product in the system.

 Request Body